natharyan/Natural-Language-Website-Builder/README.md

 Build a website element by element by typing in natural language.

-Used nltk for tagging texts and bootstrap components for generating layouts.
+Used nltk for tokenization and pyweb.io for generating the UI components (can be changed to frontend of choice)

 Example prompts: